-Diverse cultural opportunities are reflected in the Museum of Nature and Science, the striking, six-story Denver Art Museum, and the Denver Center for the Performing Arts, which hosts the Denver Center Theatre Company, a nonprofit regional repertory company, and the Colorado Symphony Orchestra.
+Diverse cultural opportunities are reflected in the Museum of Nature and Science, the striking, six-story Denver Art Museum, including the Frederic C. Hamilton addition which opened in 2006, and the Denver Center for the Performing Arts, which hosts the Denver Center Theatre Company, a nonprofit regional repertory company, and the Colorado Symphony Orchestra.
 The orchestra offers several concerts per year, as well as the popular Symphony in the Park during the summer.
 Music lovers will also enjoy summer concerts in the Red Rocks Park outdoor amphitheater in the foothills of the Rockies or closer to the Seminary at Fiddler's Green in Englewood.

 The Denver Zoo participates in a number of conservation programs designed to ensure the long-term survival of rare and endangered species worldwide and is home to over 2,500 animals.
 The Tropical Discovery exhibit features a diversity of animal and plant life in its tropical rain forest environment.
-It includes a mountain cave, tropical streams and waterfalls, temple ruins, a jungle river, swamps, and offshore coral reef.
+It includes a mountain cave, tropical streams and waterfalls, temple ruins, a jungle river, swamps, and an offshore coral reef.